rivo/tview/README.md

 (There are no corresponding tags in the project.
 I only keep such a history in this README.)

+- v0.13 (2018-04-01)
+  - Added background colors and text attributes to color tags.
 - v0.12 (2018-03-13)
   - Added "suspended mode" to `Application`.
 - v0.11 (2018-03-02)